jwstover/kindling_ui/README.md

 npm i -D daisyui@latest
 ```

-2. Add the DaisyUI plugin to your Tailwind config.
+2. Add the DaisyUI plugin to your Tailwind config, and remove the `@tailwindcss/forms` plugin.

 ```js
 // assets/tailwind.config.js